Why online dating is such a disaster

 ~ and those who you got into a relationship with hurt you later big time?

 It seems like online dating these days is as pleasant as having a root canal procedure – you know it is necessary, but you still hate it.
-If 99% of dating experiences are disasters, then no wonder we hate it.
+If 99% of dating experiences are disasters, then no wonder we feel so bad about it.

 WHAT IS GOING ON HERE?
 Is there an answer to explain this?